 Writing

 THE POINT OF VIEW

 The encounter with the point of view is a fundamental step in the construction of a documentary film.
 Undoubtedly, it starts from a political being in the world that will serve as a compass or guide to make the decisions that will define the creative process of the film.
 From here on, we can define a concrete methodology and a device that will undoubtedly help to develop the expressive, narrative, visual and sound resources.
+In this chapters, filmmakers including Aïcha Boro, Tana Gilbert, and Emilio Fonseca discuss how their ideological stance and identity shape their point of view and influence what they film.
+They explore their methodology, whether consistent across projects or unique to each film, and share examples of the narrative and expressive devices that frame their work.

+Writing